jessemiller/HamlPy/reference.md

 ### :python

-Execute the filtered text as python and outputs the result in the file.
+Execute the filtered text as python and output the result in the file.
 For example:

 	:python
 		for i in range(0, 5): print "<p>item %s</p>" % i